Dacian language: Historical linguistic overview

-Mainstream scholarship believes the Dacian language had become established as the predominant language north of the Danube in Dacia well before 1000 BC and south of the river, in Moesia, before 500 BC.

 Starting around 400 BC, Celtic groups, moving out of their La Tène cultural heartland in southern Germany/eastern Gaul, penetrated and settled south-eastern Europe as far as the Black Sea and into Anatolia.
 By c.
 250 BC, much of the modern states of Austria, Slovakia, Hungary and Romania, and Bessarabia and Moesia, were under Celtic cultural influence and probably political domination in many regions.
 This migratory process brought Celtic material culture, especially advanced in metallurgy, to the Illyrian and Dacian tribes.
 Especially intensive Celtic settlement, as evidenced by concentrations of La Tène-type cemeteries, took place in Austria, Slovakia, the Hungarian Plain, Transylvania, Bessarabia and eastern Thrace.
 Central Transylvania appears to have become a Celtic enclave or unitary kingdom, according to Batty.
 It is likely that during the period of Celtic pre-eminence, the Dacian language was eclipsed by Celtic dialects in Transylvania.
-In Moesia, South of the Danube, there was also extensive Celticisation.
+In the territory that in Roman times became Moesia, South of the Danube, there was also extensive Celticisation.
 An example is the Scordisci tribe of Moesia Superior, reported by the ancient historian Livy to be Celtic-speaking and whose culture displays Celtic features.

 By 60 BC, Celtic political hegemony in the region appears to have collapsed, and the indigenous Dacian tribes throughout the region appear to have reasserted their identity and political independence.
 This process may have been partly due to the career of the Getan king Burebista (ruled ca 80 – 44 BC), who appears to have coalesced several Getic and Dacian tribes under his leadership.
 It is likely that in this period, the Dacian language regained its former predominance in Transylvania.

-In 29–26 BC, Moesia was conquered and annexed by the Romans.
+In 29–26 BC, the southern Danubian area that later became known as Moesia was conquered and annexed by the Romans.
 There followed an intensive process of Romanisation.
 The Danube, as the new frontier of the empire and main fluvial supply route for the Roman military, was soon dotted with forts and supply depots, which were garrisoned by several legions and many auxiliary units.
 Numerous colonies of Roman army veterans were established.
 The presence of the Roman military resulted in a huge influx of non-Dacian immigrants, such as soldiers, their dependents, ancillary workers and merchants, from every part of the Roman Empire, especially from the rest of the Balkans, into Moesia.
 It is likely that by the time the emperor Trajan invaded Dacia (101–6), the Dacian language had been largely replaced by Latin in Moesia.